casbolwerk99/GoPayments/README.md

 Home of the main package and the web server launch function

 ./internal/payment
 Home of the payment package containing the services.
-Mainly the HTTP handler as well as the bank handler.
+Mainly the HTTP handler as well as the bank connector.

 ### Customer journery

+- (Re-)initialize DB
 - REST API server exposing `/payment-request` on `http://localhost:8080`
 - When request received, do the following:
     - Check authorization with user details stored in env vars
     - Check whether HTTP request is POST method
     - Decode request into payment struct
     - Validate request according to given JSONSchema
+    - Store payment in DB using goroutine
-    - Try to store payment as XML according to given XML in location of BANK_FOLDER env var
+    - Try to store payment as XML according to given XML in location of BANK_FOLDER env var using goroutine
+    - Start goroutine that waits for 'bank' to process the payment and updates the DB entry of the idempotency ID
-    - send back 200 HTTP status with payment encoded
+    - Wait for payment to be stored in DB, then send back 200 HTTP status with payment encoded

 ### Design